 - Can’t create custom functions: One of the most frequent uses for me to use Google Apps script is to create custom functions.
 Unfortunately, you can’t do that with a macro recorder.
 To create a custom function, you will have to write the code manually and specify the kind of result you want that function to return.

-- Can’t create a macro to run based on events: Suppose you want a macro to run whenever a user opens a workbook or selects a specific cell or makes a change in the worksheet, You can not do this using a macro recorder.
+- Can’t create a macro in Google Sheets to run based on events: Suppose you want a macro to run whenever a user opens a workbook or selects a specific cell or makes a change in the worksheet, You can not do this using a macro recorder.
 These are events and since you want a macro to trigger when the event occurs, you will have to manually specify the trigger event and the macro code.

 - Can’t run the macro without selecting the object: When you start recording a macro in Google Sheets, it simply follows all the steps you take and creates a code based on it.
 To do this, it’s necessary for you to show the macro the exact steps to follow.
 This means that the macro can only record what it sees on the screen, and can not go and do changes in the other sheets to documents that are not selected.
 You can, however, do this when you write the code manually.

 - Can’t create loops: Let’s say you want a macro to loop through each cell in a range and delete row if the value in the cell is ‘No’ and keep it if it’s ‘Yes’.
 You can not do this with a macro.
-Sure there are longer ways to get this done (such as apply a filter and delete the cells), but you get the idea.
+Sure there are long ways to get this done (such as apply a filter and delete the cells), but you get the idea.
 With a macro recorder, you can not loop through cells, which you can do when you manually write the code.

 - Can’t analyze conditions and take action based on it: With the macro recorder, since you can not loop through the cells in a range, it’s also not possible to analyze conditions and take actions based on it.
 For example, suppose I want to loop through all the worksheets in the Google Sheets document and get a list of all the worksheet names in the active sheet.
 This can not be done with a macro recorder and you have to write the code manually for it.